AmpersandJS/ampersandjs.com/learn_markdown/transitioning-from-backbone.md

 Ampersand, not so.
 We intentionally made it strict so that you have to declare what properties you're going to store in a model.
 This means your models end up serving as a form of documentation for the project.
 A new developer can read the models and the router files and have a pretty good idea of how your app is structured.

-In additon, ampersand-model properties don't require using `.set()` and `.get()`.
+In addition, ampersand-model properties don't require using `.set()` and `.get()`.
 Instead, you can simply change a property by explicitly assigning it a new value and it will still fire a `change` event if appropriate.

 backbone: